envicutor/drafts/development.rst

     - Done
   * - Write a throwaway prototype for the most crucial parts of the system to check feasibility
     - Done
-  * - Update the documentation based on the new findings
+  * - Update the documentation based on findings from the prototype
     - Done
   * - Write the initial pseudocode and class diagram
     - WIP
   * - Write an initial evolutionary functioning prototype
     - WIP
-  * - Update the documentation based on findings from the prototype
+  * - Update the documentation based on findings from the evolutionary prototype
     - WIP
-  * - Refine the prototype until v0.0.1 is attained
+  * - Refine the prototype with real implementation and unit tests
     - WIP
+  * - Refine the prototype with automated tests and continuous integration
+    - WIP
+  * - Deploy the prototype using technologies researched in the previous tasks
+    - WIP
+  * - Set up continuous deployment for the prototype
+    - WIP
+  * - Mark the prototype as V0.0.1 of the system
+    - WIP
   * - Write an initial user manual for the system
     - WIP
+  * - Integrate the user manual in the CI/CD pipeline of the documentation
+    - WIP
-  * - Continuous evolution of the system
+  * - Open source the system
     - WIP